Model of cAMP signaling microdomain

 Profile

-The Anchored Signalling group aims to elucidate molecular mechanisms conferring specificity to cAMP signalling.
+The Anchored Signalling Group aims to elucidate molecular mechanisms conferring specificity to cAMP signalling.

-Cyclic adenosine monophosphate (cAMP) is a ubiquitous second messenger that has fundamental physiological functions.
-It regulates, amongst many others, cardiac contractility, blood pressure or body water homeostasis.
-To specifically control each of the different underlying mechanisms, cAMP acts in a cell type-specific spatially and temporally highly coordinated fashion.
-This compartmentalisation of cAMP signalling involves specific signalling proteins such as A-kinase anchoring proteins (AKAPs) and phosphodiesterases (PDEs).
-AKAPs are scaffolds defining the composition of cAMP signalling compartments and PDEs locally terminate cAMP signalling.
-Dysregulation of compartmentalised cAMP signalling can cause or is associated with diseases such as heart failure, hypertension or if water reabsorption is dysfunctional, diabetes insipidus.
+This compartmentalisation of cAMP signalling involves specific proteins such as A-kinase anchoring proteins (AKAPs) and phosphodiesterases (PDEs).
+AKAPs define the composition of cAMP signalling compartments, while PDEs terminate cAMP signalling locally.
+Dysregulation of compartmentalised cAMP is associated with diseases such as heart failure, hypertension or, if water reabsorption is impaired, diabetes insipidus.

 Team